ohadlev77/Quantum_Multiplier/README.md

 # Quantum Multiplier

-This small-scale program builds and runs quantum circuits for integers multiplication.
+This small-scale Qiskit-based program builds and runs quantum circuits for integers multiplication.
 The implementation is based on Fourier basis addition.

+# Requirements

 # Instructions